-A. I do.
-If you think I might be feeling your project and would like to commission me for a guest verse, please email me an mp3 of the track in question with your verses and hook already recorded, explaining a bit about what you are looking for from my verse, and how you hear it fitting within the grander vision of your composition.
-If you'd like me to record something on the hook, please let me know what, giving me some examples of the type of chorus you are looking for.
-I will get back to you as soon as I can and we can negotiate rates.
+A. Of course.
+If you think I might be feeling your project and would like to commission a guest verse fro me, please email me an mp3 of your track with your verses and the hook already recorded, explaining a bit about what you are looking for me.
+I will get back to you as soon as I can and we can negotiate business stuff.
 Thanks!

 Q. Can my band open for you on your next tour?

-A. I'm all for giving up-and-coming artists a place to showcase their art, but there are so many friends I want to tour with these days that it's unlikely I will be able to take you on the road.
-That being said, if you do happen have a draw in your hometown and want to open for me locally, please get in contact with the venue where I'm playing (I list this info on my tour page), and ask for the promoter's contact info.
-If you reach out to him or her regarding your desire to open the show and it turns out they need a local opener, the promoter will then get in touch with my management and me to see what we think about your music.
-If it looks like you are doing something interesting and you can promise a certain amount of ticket pre-sales, there's a chance we can add you to the show locally.
+A. I'm all for giving up-and-coming artists a place to showcase their work, but I have so many friends I want to tour with these days that it's unlikely I can take everyone who asks me to bring them on tour.
+That being said, if you do happen to have a draw in your city and want to open for me locally, please get in contact with the venue where I'm playing (I always list this info on my tour page), and ask for the promoter's contact info.
+The next step would be to hit up promoter and see if they need a local opener.
+If they do and you can guarantee a draw, there is a chance you'll be added to the show if there's room.
+I

-Q. I want to perform a cover of (insert song name here) for my high school talent show or rap over the instrumental for my YouTube channel.
+Q. I want to perform a cover of (insert song name here) for my high school talent show.
 Can you please send me an .mp3 of the instrumental?